will4614/CPP_VSCode_WinMacLinux/README.md

 ## C++ in VS Code on Mac, Windows, Linux

+## Mac:

-Mac: use built in gcc/llvm and debugger
+use built in gcc/llvm and debugger

+## Linux:

-Linux: use built in gcc/llvm and debugger
+use built in gcc/llvm and debugger

+## Windows:

-Windows: current test: using Visual Studio Build Tools (cl, nmake)
+current test: using Visual Studio Build Tools (cl, nmake)

+Git: [Git For Windows](https://git-scm.com/download/win) Not the Portable Install

-Which is the easiest for students to install/use on Windows?
+Which is the easiest compiler tool chain for students to install/use on Windows?

  * cygwin
  * mingw